 ASUS PG27UQ 144Hz ‘4K’ monitor with G-SYNC HDR

 The monitor uses a 27” 144Hz ‘4K’ UHD (3840 x 2160) panel, an IPS-type (AU Optronics AHVA) part with 178°/178° viewing angles and high levels of colour consistency expected.
-A light matte ant-glare screen surface is likely employed.
+A light matte anti-glare screen surface is employed to keep the image looking relatively ‘clean’ and free from obvious graininess.
 The monitor also supports G-SYNC HDR.
 This has two elements to it.
 Firstly there is the variable refresh rate element of ‘traditional G-SYNC’, which allows the monitor to dynamically adjust its refresh rate to match, where possible, the frame rate of the game.
 This operates with a 30 – 144Hz adjustment range – something that will come in very useful given the GPU horsepower required to run the UHD resolution.
 In this sense, there is a certain amount of ‘future-proofing’ with this screen in that it will likely be a while before a user has the GPU power available to take full advantage of it.
 Secondly there is High Dynamic Range capability, which is a key addition to G-SYNC HDR.
-The monitor is the first model currently announced to feature a full array backlight.
+The monitor includes an FALD (Full Array Local Dimming) solution.
 Rather than a traditional monitor backlight, which works as an individual unit (BLU – Backlight Unit), this model has 384 local dimming zones or 384 clusters of individually controllable LEDs.
-Some could be brightly lit whilst others are lit very dimly, depending on the brightness or darkness of various parts of the image.
-This provides a static contrast ratio, currently unspecified, that far exceeds the 1000:1 typical for an IPS-type panel and would reduce traditional issues such as ‘IPS glow’ (or ‘AHVA glow’) in the dimly lit regions.
+Some can be brightly lit whilst others are lit very dimly, depending on the brightness or darkness of various parts of the image.
+This delivers a specified HDR contrast ratio of 50,000:1.
+This far exceeds the 1000:1 typical under SDR operation and reduces issues such as ‘IPS glow’ (or ‘AHVA glow’) in the dimly lit regions.
 The peak luminance is also exceptionally high for a monitor, at 1000 cd/m².
-We assume that the HDR functionality of this monitor is entirely controlled and depends upon a ‘G-SYNC HDR’ compatible Nvidia GPU being used.